AnyDSL/artic/README.md

 }
 ```
  - Structure expressions also accept an identifier instead of a structure,
-   which allows redefining certain fields of an existing structure:
+   which allows for redefining certain fields of an existing structure:
 ```rust
 let p = Pair { x = 1, y = 2 };
 let q = p { y = 3 }; // q is a structure with x = 1, y = 3